 The Advisory Committee’s review of FRE 702 dates back to a law review article authored by Mr. Lasker and George Mason University School of Law professor David Bernstein, “Defending Daubert: It’s Time to Amend Federal Rule of Evidence 702,” William & Mary Law Review Vol. 57, No. 1 (October 2015).
 In their article, Mr. Lasker and Professor Bernstein reviewed the drafting history of the 2000 Amendments to FRE 702 and identified numerous federal circuit court and district court Daubert rulings that departed from the drafters' intent.

-During the October 19 roundtable, the Advisory Committee will be considering an amendment to FRE 702 that would emphasize that the gatekeeping determination as to the sufficiency of the basis for an expert’s opinion and the reliability of the application of an expert witness’s methodology (as well as the reliability of the methodology itself) must be decided by the judge by a preponderance of the evidence.
+During the October 19 roundtable, the Advisory Committee considered an amendment to FRE 702 that would emphasize that the gatekeeping determination as to the sufficiency of the basis for an expert’s opinion and the reliability of the application of an expert witness’s methodology (as well as the reliability of the methodology itself) must be decided by the judge by a preponderance of the evidence.